Operator scaling: theory and applications: Symbolic matrices with polynomial entries and non-commutative rank

 With this definition in hand, we can state and prove Higman's trick, which first appeared in~\cite{higman40}.
 In the proposition below, it will be useful to have the following notation to denote the direct sum of two matrices $A$ and $B$:

-where the zeros in the top right and bottom left corners are of appropriate dimensions.
+where the zero matrices in the top right and bottom left corners are of appropriate dimensions.
 Before stating and proving Higman's trick, let us work through a small example which showcases the essence of the trick.

 Suppose we want to know the $\ncrk$ of matrix $ $.
 The problem here is that this matrix is not linear, and we need to have a linear matrix.
 How can we convert this matrix into a linear matrix while preserving the rank, or the complement of the rank?
 To do this, we need to remove the multiplication happening in $z + xy$.